Control-oriented Clustering of Visual Latent Representation: Neural Collapse in Continuous Vision-based Control

 \subsection{Classification according to Relative Pose Orthants (Repos)}

 The essence of neural collapse is a \emph{law of clustering} in the representation space.
 To study this, we need to assign every feature vector $f_t$ a class.
-In image classification, this class is explicitly given.
-However, in vision-based control the output is a sequence of controls, what should the ``class'' be?
+In image classification \rv{and discrete vision-based control (e.g., Lunar Lander)}, this class is explicitly given.
+However, in vision-based continuous control the output is a sequence of controls, what should the ``class'' be?

 A natural choice is to perform $k$-means clustering of the output actions.
 Unfortunately, not only is this classification not interpretable, it also does not lead to observation of NC (see Appendix~\ref{app:k-means}).